cansinacarer/maillistshield-com/readme.md

 This service does not change the job state, because it only works with individual email addresses and is unaware of files.

-### 6. [In progress] Results File Generator
+### 5. [In progress] Results File Generator

+This service orchestrates email validation with the following tasks:

+- Consumes the individual validation tasks from the RabbitMQ queues,
+- Send the email to a worker, if the result is invalid, send it to the next worker,
+- Use the best results to build the results files,
+- Update the file progress by writing to the `last_pick_row` field of the `Batch Jobs` table.

+__Job States:__

-This service consumes the RabbitMQ Queue #2 and bundles the email validation results into a results file when all email addresses in a job (i.e. file uploaded) are validated.
+the email validation results into a results file when all email addresses in a job (i.e. file uploaded) are validated.

 __Job States:__